 Accommodation & Meals

 Eurostar and the TGV provide a relaxing journey from London to Lyon Part Dieu via Lille or direct.
-From Lyon you'll need to take a local train services to Briancon station, changing at Grenoble.
+From Lyon you'll need to take a local train services to Briancon station, going via Grenoble or Valence.
 Some trains go direct to Briancon from Grenoble, whilst others require a further change.
 The section between Grenoble and Briancon takes a minimum of 3hrs.
 You can also take trains from Lyon to Valence and change at Valence going via Gap.
-There are also overnight TGV trains to Briancon from Austerlitz station in Paris, If flying to Marseille there are TER trains from Marseille to Briancon.
-Also TGV trains from Paris to Oulx in Italy and shuttle bus to Briancon.
+There are also overnight TGV trains to Briancon from Austerlitz station in Paris.
+If flying to Marseille there are TER trains from Marseille to Briancon.
+Also, TGV trains from Paris to Oulx in Italy and shuttle bus to Briancon.

 At end of holiday take bus 740 to Nice - Vauban.
 Buses everyday from St Etienne de Tinee at 8.15 and 16.15, except Mondays, Sundays & bank holidays, when only the afternoon buses run.
 (Correct at time of writing)